 In several towns and farms in the northeast, maple syrup season signals the start of spring.
 Production of maple syrup has been part of North American culture for hundreds of years, and it’s been a staple on pancakes and waffles, and several other delicious treats for generations.

 But you don’t need to buy it at the store, and you certainly don’t need to buy the cheap stuff.
 You know, pancake syrup is corn syrup and natural flavor.
 What?
 That’s not maple syrup.
 And yes, you can taste the difference.
 I know because I always thought they were the same until I did a little taste test of my own!
 Homemade always tastes better, right?

-So, get the entire family ready (kids included) to do some maple syrup tapping!
+So, get the entire family ready (kids included), head out on your snowshoes, and do some maple syrup tapping!

 What Do I Need to Get Started?

 It’s incredibly easy to get started with tapping and making your maple syrup!
 All you need is:

 Don’t have a maple tree?
 Ask a neighbor if you can tap theirs.
 They don’t have one?
 Then it’s time to go on a snowshoeing adventure to find one!